 Evictions

-As the NY State Eviction Moratorium comes to a close on January 15th, NYC is launching a campaign to inform tenants about their rights and connect them to critical resources.
+The NY State Eviction Moratorium ended on January 15th, 2022.
+NYC launched a campaign to inform tenants about their rights and connect them to critical resources.
 Most importantly, we want every New Yorker to know three things:

 For up-to-date information on evictions, please visit the Mayor's Office to Protect Tenants (MOPT)'s webpage or Housing Court Answers.
 For more information about how eviction protections might apply to you, contact the City's Tenant Helpline by calling 311 and saying "Tenant Helpline."